c0d3m0nky/zsh-toolkit/README.md

 # ToDo
 * Include extra scripts
   * Test shell includes
-  * Figure out how to handle python includes and document
+  * Figure out how to handle python includes and document it
 * Self update
   * ~~Manual~~
-  * Scheduled
+  * Scheduled?
 * Separate and cache of heuristics
 * Troubleshoot and optimize load times
 * Prevent changes to pack from being committed without updating version